notarobot63/thermorossi-ha/README.md

 > **🤖 Vibe Coded with Claude**
 > This project was built through an AI-assisted development session with [Claude](https://claude.ai) (Anthropic).
 > It is shared as-is, without warranty of any kind.
 Test thoroughly before relying on it for anything critical.
+>
-> Remeber: if you don't like projects coded with AI help don't use them ;-)
+> Remember: if you don't like projects coded with AI help don't use them ;-)

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)
 ![HA min version](https://img.shields.io/badge/HA-2024.1%2B-blue)